Clear House Accountants Clear House Accountants

 What if your Landlord is a Company?

-If the landlord is a company (like an RMC), then leaseholders can ask for the information about every stakeholder.
+If the landlord is a company (like an RMC), then leaseholders can ask for information about every stakeholder.
 Furthermore, they can even ask for the name and address of the secretary of the company by submitting a request.
 It must be in writing to the concerned person to whom they make rental payments.
-The company is liable to respond within 21 days of receiving the leaseholder (or tenant) request.
+The company is liable to respond within 21 days of receiving the leaseholder’s (or tenant’s) request.

 If the freeholder fails to provide the requested information within the time limit?